BfArM-MVH/grz-tools/packages/grz-watchdog/README.md

     archive: 200
     qc: 10

-on-failed-validation: "cleanup"  # Action to take on failed validation.
+on-failed-validation: "do-nothing"  # Action to take on failed validation. "do-nothing" or "cleanup"
 auto-cleanup: "inbox"  # The auto-cleanup strategy.
 Note that storage is automatically cleaned, most outputs are marked as temp.
 To circumvent that, pass `--notemp` to snakemake (and occasionally perform `--delete-temp-output`)

 handlers: